All Images Copyright 2008-2025 Jennifer Lavrenz

 _

 After a beautiful time in Italy, I flew into Eindhoven, Holland.
 It's funny the things that bring me some love when I'm needing a little comfort, because I started to feel somewhat sick on my flight to Holland.
 Low and behold I saw a Starbucks immediately when I got off my flight! ☕️ I had a yummy coffee and then took a bus to the train station.
 From there I made my connection north to Amsterdam.
-I stayed with my sister's friend during my visit.
-My sister had lived in Amsterdam as a nanny right after high school, so she had many connections for me which was wonderful!
 Feeling sick yet, I stayed in bed for 24 hours.
 It wasn't too long though before I got out and started to explore!

 Jennifer Kaye xoxo